 - Automatically Optimize when free memory falls below

-While working on the system, we don’t realize that the memory space is being increasingly used up.
-Eventually, the free memory space gets exhausted and becomes tedious to work further.
+While working on the system, we don’t realize that the memory space is being increasingly used.
+Eventually, the free memory space gets exhausted, and it becomes tedious to work further.

-Memory Optimizer allows adjusting the settings to a certain volume of free memory space so that memory optimization automatically takes place when available memory free space comes below that specified level.
+Memory Optimizer allows adjusting the settings to a certain volume of free space so that memory optimization automatically occurs when available memory free space comes below that specified level.

 - Try to free additional:

-- Processor Usage Protection – This Intelligent Optimization option enables the processor load (CPU) and if any currently running application is putting a huge load on the processor, the Memory Optimizer automatically halts memory optimization to avoid slowing down the system.
+- Processor Usage Protection – This Intelligent Optimization option enables the processor load (CPU).
+If any currently running application puts a huge load on the processor, the Memory Optimizer automatically halts memory optimization to avoid slowing down the system.

-Once the settings are reset as per your needs and preferences, click on the “Save settings” button to apply all the changes done.
+Once the settings are reset per your needs and preferences, click on the “Save settings” button to apply all the changes.

-On minimizing the application window, it still executes its job from the system tray.
-It continuously supervises and periodically optimizes memory resources so that they never fall short while launching important programs.
+Minimizing the application window still executes its job from the system tray.
+It supervises and periodically optimizes memory resources so they never fall short while launching important programs.

-Note: When you right-click on the system tray icon, the context menu shows four options.
+Note : When you right-click the system tray icon, the context menu shows four options.